 Destined marriage to Ramakrishna

 When Sarada was two years old, she was taken to a Shiva temple.
 An old woman asks her jokingly, who she wants to marry when she grows; Sarada points to a twenty-year-old man named Gadadhar (Ramakrishna).
 Three years later, in May 1859, Sarada was married to the same Gadadhar!
-Sarada’s marriage to Ramakrishna was indeed destined.
+Sarada’s marriage to Ramakrishna was indeed destined as the holy union of divine souls.

 When Ramakrishna found out that his mother and brother’s attempt to find a bride for him was unsuccessful, Ramakrishna told them that the girl chosen for him was at Ramachandra Mukhopadhyaya’s house in Jayrambati.
 Their astrological charts were also very compatible.

 Ramakrishna taught Sarada Devi to pray, meditate, and even do homework.
 He also taught her ways to communicate with different types of people.
 After living in Kamarpukur for a few months, Sarada returned to Jayrambati.
-After that, she did not have the opportunity to meet her husband for several years.
+After that, she did not have the opportunity to meet her husband for several years as he lived a god-intoxicated life.

 Journey with her Husband